pytorch/pytorch/docs/source/distributed.xeon.rst

 ~~~~~~

 OpenMP is an implementation of multithreading, a method of parallelizing where a primary thread (a series of instructions executed consecutively) forks a specified number of sub-threads and the system divides a task among them.
 The threads then run concurrently, with the runtime environment allocating threads to different processors.
 Users can control OpenMP behaviors with some environment variable settings to fit for their workloads, the settings are read and executed by OMP libraries.
 By default, PyTorch uses GNU OpenMP Library (GNU libgomp) for parallel computation.
-On Intel platforms, Intel OpenMP Runtime Library (libiomp) provides OpenMP API specification support.
-It sometimes brings more performance benefits compared to libgomp.
+On Intel(R) platforms, Intel(R) OpenMP Runtime Library (libiomp) provides OpenMP API specification support.
+It usually brings more performance benefits compared to libgomp.

-The Intel OpenMP Runtime Library can be installed via the command
+The Intel(R) OpenMP Runtime Library can be installed via the command

 .. code-block:: console